Kamanaka5502/temporal-drift-agent-demo/README.md

 # Temporal Drift Agent Demo

+A 30-line reproduction of a real failure mode in long-running AI/agent systems.
 This is a minimal demonstration of a failure pattern seen in long-running AI/agent systems:

 **decision logic that depends on “recency” without managing memory over time.**